Creamy Tomato Salad

 Recipe variations and add-ins:

-• Add meat: The simplest way to make this tomato salad a fulfilling meal is to add some kind of meat.
+• Add meat: The simplest way to make this tomato salad a fulfilling meal is to add some meat.
 I like chopping up some chicken or ham.
-But you could use pork, beef, turkey, or even some bacon.
+However, you can also use pork, beef, turkey, or even bacon.

-• More veggies: Adding other veggies is another way to make this a fuller dish.
-Experiment with different types like bell peppers, broccoli florets, cauliflower florets, chopped carrots, sliced English cucumbers, and diced avocado.
+• More veggies: Adding other vegetables is another way to make this a more complete dish.
+Experiment with different types, such as bell peppers, broccoli florets, cauliflower florets, chopped carrots, sliced English cucumbers, and diced avocado.

 • Make it spicy: For a spicy creamy tomato salad, add chopped jalapenos or green chiles.

-• Fruit salad: My kids love it when I toss in some fruit like grapes, raspberries, or slices of strawberries and apples.
+• Fruit salad: My kids love it when I toss in some fruit, such as grapes, raspberries, or slices of strawberries and apples.

 • Other dressing: For a different taste, add some balsamic vinegar or another kind of dressing.